-The site coordinator will arrange access to relevant staff for Activity F, which includes feedback of results and contextual interviews.
-These 4 interviews per site will last about an hour each.
-Interviews will be conducted and recorded with informed consent by the interviewer (see appendix for information sheets and consent form).
+The site coordinator will arrange access to relevant staff for Activity F, which includes feedback of results and contextual interviews or focus group.
+An interview will last up to an hour, and a focus group up to two hours each.
+Interviews and focus groups will be conducted and recorded with informed consent by researchers on the project (see appendix for information sheets and consent form).
 Participants will not be paid.
 Sharing and reflecting on the study's findings should be of interest and value to the participant.